 Huernia is a genus of perennial stem succulents from Eastern and Southern Africa and Arabia.
-They are not members of the Cactus family, although the tubercles, warty protuberances, that line the stem ridges can resemble the fierce spines that protect cacti.
+They are not members of the Cactus family, although the tubercles, warty protrusions that line the stem ridges, can resemble the fierce spines that protect cacti.

 Huernias can be grown as intriguing indoor, greenhouse, or summer patio container plants almost anywhere.
-Species such as Huernia zebrina, Huernia pillansii, Huernia keniensis, and Huernia primulina can be grown in outdoor landscapes in warm-winter and Mediterranean climates.
+Species such as Huernia zebrina, Huernia pillansii, Huernia keniensis, and Huernia primulina can be grown in outdoor landscapes in warm winter and Mediterranean climates.
 Protect outdoor plants from frost and rain during winter and full sun in summer.
 Plant enthusiasts worldwide grow Huernias because of their interesting stem shapes and colors and the often intricate and fascinating flower forms and colors.

 Light and Temperature

 Plants should be kept dry during the dormant winter season.
 When Huernias are actively growing, they need to be watered.
-Allow the soil to dry out one inch (2.5 cm) down the container between waterings.
+Allow the soil to dry one inch (2.5 cm) down the container between waterings.
 In regions with highly mineralized water, use rainwater or water from reverse osmosis units to prevent minerals' buildup in the soil.

 - Back to genus Huernia